Culture of Namibia: Literature

 Namibian literature before independence was really more an extension of the South African or German literary scene.
 After independence, at least initially, there was a movement to publish "Namibian" books and create a true "Namibian literature".
+Examples from that period are the works of Neshani Andreas, Mvula ya Nangolo and Peya Mushelenga.
 That impetus has since eased off a bit.
 Most literature in the indigenous languages consists of traditional tales, short stories, and novels written for schoolchildren.
-Published fiction, poetry, and autobiographical writings appear in both the English and Afrikaans languages.
-Author, Malcolm Lukuta Munyaza, published Zambezi Names And Definitions which is a book where he explained the meanings of Zamezi people's names and their origins.
+Published fiction, poetry, and autobiographical writings appear in both English and Afrikaans.

 Cuisine

-In the precolonial period, indigenous cuisine was characterized by the use of a very wide range of fruits, nuts, bulbs, leaves, and other products gathered from wild plants and by the hunting of wild game.
+In the precolonial period, indigenous cuisine was characterized by the use of a very wide range of fruits, nuts, bulbs, leaves, and other products gathered from wild plants and by the hunting of game.
 The domestication of cattle in the region about two thousand years ago by Khoisan groups enabled the use of milk products and the availability of meat.
 However, during the colonial period, the seizure of communal land in Namibia helped to discourage traditional agriculture and reduced the extent of land available to indigenous people.

 For agriculturalists, the staple foods are maize, millet and sorghum; for pastoralists, dairy products.
 Beans and greens are eaten with millet in the north, but otherwise few vegetables are grown or consumed.
 Hunting and gathering, more important in the past, still provides a dietary supplement for some.
 Meat is highly desired and eaten.
 Important occasions are marked by the slaughter of cattle or goats, and the consumption of meat, home-brewed beer, purchased beverages, and other foods.
 In some cultures, leftover meat is sent home with the guests.